Emik03/wawa/apidocs/wawa.Recall/wawa.Recall/Selected/InteractEnded.md

 namespace: [wawa\.Recall](../../wawa.Recall.md)<br />
 assembly: [wawa\.Recall](../../../wawa.Recall.md)

-Gets the `Action` that is called whenever the player is interacting with this selectable and releases the mouse or controller button\.
+Gets the `System.Action` that is called whenever the player is interacting with this selectable and releases the mouse or controller button\.

 ```csharp